Frank Ashbolt: Later life

-He served in the New Zealand Expeditionary Force for four years during World War I, first in the Gallipoli Campaign and later on the Western Front.
+Ashbolt served in the New Zealand Expeditionary Force for four years during World War I, first in the Gallipoli Campaign and later on the Western Front.

-While in London in 1916 he married Gladys Rhind.
+While in London in September 1916, Ashbolt married Gladys Rhind.
 They lived in Wellington, and had two daughters and a son.
 He worked in the insurance business.

-His elder brother Alfred (1870–1930) moved to Tasmania, where he was a prominent businessman, served as Tasmania's agent-general in London, and was knighted.
+Ashbolt elder brother Alfred (1870–1930) moved to Tasmania, where he was a prominent businessman, served as Tasmania's agent-general in London, and was knighted.